|MS Adriatic Sun||06 Oct 2018||£1,429|

 Day 6: Pucisca, Makarska or Omis - Korcula

 Morning breaks and we find ourselves breakfasting over more stunning views of this most spectacular coastline.
 After a leisurely morning and another tasty lunch on board we soon arrive into the historic town of Korcula.
 Ruled by the Venetians for 800 years, it is rather reminiscent of a much smaller Dubrovnik, with its host of tangled lanes so typical of medieval Mediterranean ports.
 The town is a charming small fortress, celebrated for supplying timber for the wooden walls of Venice and its harbour was a major shelter for the Venetian fleet.
 You'll find architectural gems at every turn in its narrow cobbled streets.
 Famous for its artistic and musical traditions, Korcula has its own unique sword dance, the 'moreska', and a form of a-capella singing, but is much more famous as the birthplace of the explorer Marco Polo.
 His house can still be visited, as can the All Saints museum with its glorious collection of Byzantine icons.
-After our guided walking tour, you are free to explore this beautiful town further.
-After dinner at your leisure, why not take an after-dinner drink in one of the innumerable harbour side cafés whilst admiring the sleek lines of the MV Corona.
+After your guided walking tour, you are free to explore this beautiful town further.
+After dinner at your leisure, why not take an after-dinner drink in one of the innumerable harbour side cafés whilst admiring the sleek lines of your yacht cruiser.

 Day 7: Korcula - Dubrovnik